PolaBahaa/HTML_CSS_Leon/README.md

 ## First Template From ELZero Web School Roadmap

 ### But With Additional Advanced Features:
-1. Animated Navigation Menu --> Linked with each section.
+1. Animated Navigation Menu --> Linked with each Section.
 2. Scroll To Top Button --> Using only HTML & CSS.
 3. Dark Mode Switch --> Using only HTML & CSS.
 4. Wallpaper Change --> Using only HTML & CSS.